Emancipation reform of 1861: Aftermath

 In Congress Poland and in northern Russia peasants became both free and landless (batraks), with only their labour to sell, while in other areas peasants became the majority land-owners in their province(s).
 The 1861 Emancipation Manifesto affected only the privately owned serfs.
 The state-owned serfs were emancipated in 1866 and were given better and larger plots of land.

-Lastly, the reforms transformed the Russian economy.
+The reforms changed the Russian economy.
 The individuals who led the reform favored an economic system similar to that in other European countries, which promoted the ideas of capitalism and free trade.
 The reformers aimed to promote development and to encourage the ownership of private property, free competition, entrepreneurship, and hired labor.
 This they hoped would bring about an economic system with minimal regulations and tariffs, thus a more "laissez-faire" economy.
 Soon after the reforms there was a substantial rise in the amount of production of grain for sale.
 Because of this there was also a rise in the number of hired laborers and in farm machinery.
-Furthermore, a significant measuring stick in the growth of the Russian economy post-reform was the huge growth in non-gentry private landownership.
-Although the gentry land-holdings fell from 80% to 50%, the peasant holdings grew from 5% all the way to 20%.
+Furthermore, an indicator of the change to the Russian economy post-reform was the huge growth in non-gentry private landownership.
+While the gentry land-holdings fell from 80% to 50%, the peasant holdings grew from 5% to 20%.